Written by Marc Young on December 13, 2018 under Signal Path PodcastStudio

 Though her career started by chance, Mandy Parnell is entirely intentional at the board, with a careful combination of emotion and reason leading the way.

-Written by Jessica Sirkin on May 3, 2017 under
+Written by Marc Henshall on February 23, 2017 under Studio

 This educational post provides a simple definition of line-level and mic-level signals, explains the differences between them, and describes how to avoid audio problems by matching the right device to the appropriate input.